We updated this article on Sept. 25, 2020, to provide more context about why Proton is joining the Coalition for App Fairness.

 Third, through self-preferencing (such as Google bundling Gmail on all Android devices, setting it as the default, and requiring a Google account to be created in order to use Android), app store operators which also control the operating system have created an environment that makes it very difficult for competing services to gain traction.
 This naturally creates the conditions where there are fewer viable competitors, reinforcing the existing monopolies, and leading to less customer choice.

 There are, of course, also benefits to the app store model, which Apple will be quick to point out.
 But app store policies are not a zero-sum game.
 Addressing the structural issues listed above does not imply the loss of the benefits of the existing apps ecosystem.
 It is therefore right for European and US regulators to ensure that app store policies also benefit the public interest, and not just the interests of tech giants.
+We are happy to note that the European Union has taken a promising step toward curbing anti-competitive tactics with its latest proposed legislation, the Digital Markets Act.

 Proton is not alone in calling for reform.
 This week we announced the formation of a new coalition whose goal is to ensure that large app stores receive an appropriate amount of scrutiny and comply with competition laws.
 While many members of the Proton community have expressed agreement with our objectives, some have questioned our decision to associate with companies like Epic and Spotify.
 These are real concerns that were indeed factored into our decision.
 Therefore, we would like to candidly share some of our reasons for becoming a founding member of the Coalition for App Fairness (CAF).